 16. Keep an eye out for gate changes.
 I just walked form one end of the airport to the other, to discover that I had to walk back all the way because of a gate change.
 With more than 4 hours to go, there are no guarantees that I won’t have to do that again, either.
-Still, it’s a first-class way to fight boredom (hey, my iPhone is charging…) and work of some of the calories I manged to consume on the plane with that doughy thingamajig they served up before landing.
+Still, it’s one way to fight boredom and work of some of the calories I managed to consume on the plane with that doughy thingamajig they served up before landing.

 So, there’s my thoughts mid-journey to my favourite part of the world (other than home) which also happens to be halfway around the globe.
 If you’ve got any more good advice, please let me know in the comments … I need all the help I can get!
 XX

 Small-group Tours for Women staying at Villefranche sûr Mer on the Côte d'Azur